rrcobb/crafting-interpreters/README.md

 First, without using OP_NEGATE.
 Then, without using OP_SUBTRACT.

 Given the above, do you think it makes sense to have both instructions?
 Why or why not?
 Are there any other redundant instructions you would consider including?

+A:
+without negate:
+4 - 3 * ( 0 - 2)
+without subtract:
+4 + (-3) * -2

+fewer instructions (smaller bytecode) when we support more ops. but, the innner loop gets a little longer / more complicated that cost we pay again and again.
+Would need information about programs in order to tell which is actually right - it's just a pain for language implementers to miss one or the other, not language users - so, whichever is actually faster is better.
+Likely better to support it, though that might be forgetting the lesson from RISC.

 3. Our VM’s stack has a fixed size, and we don’t check if pushing a value overflows it.
 This means the wrong series of instructions could cause our interpreter to crash or go into undefined behavior.
 Avoid that by dynamically growing the stack as needed.